-nce a wild and wooly cowboy town, home to the likes of Butch Cassidy and the Wild Bunch, Meeteetse is now an arts and cultural hub, retaining its classic western charm.
-The downtown area features original boardwalks, period mercantile storefronts, and the famous Cowboy Bar and Café.
-A Labor Day celebration includes a rodeo, parade, team roping, craft fair and more.
+once a wild and wooly cowboy town, home to the likes of Butch Cassidy and the Wild Bunch, Meeteetse is now an arts and cultural hub, retaining its classic western charm.
+Featuring a dozen original buildings, walking tours, antique shops, and museums, Meeteetse is a prime destination for an afternoon in the Old West.
+The downtown area features wooden boardwalks, hitching posts, period mercantile storefronts, and world-famous eateries.
+The Labor Day celebration includes a rodeo, parade, team roping, craft fair and more.
 MEETEETSE MUSEUMS The Meeteetse Museums consist of the Charles Belden Museum of Western Photography, the Meeteetse Museum, and the First National Bank Museum.
-The Belden Museum features the work of photographer Charles Belden, which document life on the Pitchfork Ranch from 1907 through 1940.
-Films made by Belden in the 1920s and 1930s are on view in the Belden Theatre and the Museum houses the personal memorabilia of the photographer and his family including clothing, scrapbooks, and personal collections.
+The Belden Museum features the work of photographer Charles Belden, which documents life on the Pitchfork Ranch from 1907 through 1940.
 The Belden Museum also contains a natural history section exploring the Greater Yellowstone Ecosystem.
-The Meeteetse Museum tells the story of Meeteetse and the surrounding area through a series of exhibits showcasing historic events and local achievements.
-Meeteetse Museum is also home to several western sculptures by the late Harry Jackson.
+On display are two large grizzly bears.
+The Meeteetse Museum has a series of exhibits showcasing historic events and local achievements.
+The Meeteetse Museum is home to several western sculptures by the late Harry Jackson and exhibits on the Black-footed Ferret, America's most endangered mammal.
 The Bank Museum is in the restored First National Bank of Meeteetse, which served as Meeteetse's bank from 1901 to 1975.
-The First National Bank is currently the only building in Meeteetse listed on the National Register of Historic Places and today tells the story of the bank, its founders and employees.
+The First National Bank is currently the only building in Meeteetse listed on the National Register of Historic Places and today tells the story of the bank, its founders, and employees.
 DOUBLE DEE TOUR The Double Dee Guest Ranch was established in 1931 by Carl Dunrud and operated almost continuously until 1945.
 The ranch property, now part of the Shoshone National Forest, is located above 8,000 feet in the Absaroka Mountains, outside of Meeteetse, Wyoming.
 The ranch entertained many famous guests, most notably aviatrix Amelia Earhart and her husband, George Putnam.
-The Double Dee had various owners after Dunrud sold it.
 Several of the original buildings constructed by Carl Dunrud and others remain and are accessible to the public.
-Historic structures include: a barn, various cabins, a dugout, garage with stone walls, masonry swimming pool, an outhouse, and the Lodge.
 The Lodge, the largest structure at the ranch, is currently closed to the public.
-The July 22 Tour of the Historic Double Dee Guest Ranch departs from the Museums at 9 am sharp.
+The July 20 tour of the Historic Double Dee Guest Ranch departs from the Museums at 9 am sharp.
 For more information, email programs@ meeteetsemuseums.org or visit our website www. meeteetsemuseums.org.
 KIRWIN TOUR The former mining town of Kirwin is located high in the Absaroka Mountains, 38 miles southwest of Meeteetse.
 Its mining history began in 1881 when prospectors William Kirwin and Harry Adams discovered ore while hunting in the area.
 When word got out, people rushed to Kirwin and, by the early 1900s, the mining town had a population of over 200.
-Due to the geologic conditions of the mountain surrounding Kirwin, mining was not viable long-term.
-The town's demise was hastened further by a January 1907 avalanche, which destroyed the home and store of C. L. Tewksbury and killed three people.
-A number of well-preserved buildings from Kirwin's past are accessible to visitors.
-On Saturday, Aug.
-5, the Meeteetse Museums will host an excursion to Kirwin.
+Due to the geologic conditions of the mountain surrounding Kirwin, mining was not viable longterm.
+The town's demise was hastened further by a January 1907 avalanche.
+In 1992, the U.S. Forest Service acquired Kirwin.
+Several well-preserved buildings from Kirwin's past are accessible to visitors.
+On a Saturday in the first half of August the Meeteetse Museums will host an excursion to Kirwin.
 The tour begins at Kirwin at 10:30 a.m.
 Tour participants are encouraged to meet at the Museum at 8:30 am to depart at 9 am sharp for the mining town.
-Photo: Kirwin, Avery Howe
+Visit the Museum Facebook page and website for updated information ordate, or email questions to programs@ meeteetsemuseums.org.
+OPEN FOR BREAKFAST LUNCH & DINNER Monday-Saturday: 7 am - 10 pm Sunday: 8 am - 9 pm